Siberian fur trade: Fur products

 Fitch and corsac furs are used for coats, and the best quality fitch fur comes from Siberia.
 The fitch, or European polecat, is the species from which ferrets were domesticated, and the corsac is a type of fox that is also found in Siberia.
 However, these furs are less popular because foxes are common to virtually every fur-trading country in the world.

 The Siberian ushanka is a full fur hat, consisting entirely of warm fur.
-It is commonly made out of black foxes, red foxes, silver foxes, shadow foxes, blue foxes, brown foxes, raccoons, martens, or black beavers.
+It is commonly made out of black foxes, red foxes, silver foxes, shadow foxes, blue fox fur, brown foxes, raccoons, martens, or black beavers.
 It covers the top of the head and comes down to also cover the ears and back of the head.
 This is the warmest fur hat available in the world market.
 The prices depend on the type and quality of fur, but can cost up to $650.00 (about 20,721 rubles).

 Fur boots are also in cold climates.
 Reindeer fur boots are popular in both Siberia and around the world.
 Like most of Siberia's fur products, these boots can be extremely expensive.
 These boots range from a starting cost of $330–$400 (about 10,00-12,00 rubles) to a maximum of about $630 (about 20,000 rubles).
 These are a reindeer fur version of the Russian valenki boot.
 Fur boots can also be made out of variety of different furs, but reindeer is the most popular because of its insulating properties.
 Other furs, such as sable, are considered too luxurious and beautiful to be wasted on footwear.

 Siberian fur gloves can also be made with a variety of different furs.
 The most common types of fur used for this product are fox fur, raccoon, coyote, and rabbit, chosen for their softness and warmth.
 The prices can range from $59.95 (about 1911 rubles) to $449.95 (14,344 rubles) depending on the product and amount of fur included.